A game of quantum advantage: linking verification and simulation: Introduction

 \section{Introduction}

 The transition from the reign of classical computers to quantum superiority is expected not to be a singular event but rather a process of accumulation of evidence.
 It will most probably happen through an iterative process of claims of proofs and refutations until a consensus is reached among the scientific community.
-The series of claims a few years back of the advantage of quantum annealers followed by refutations and an intense debate inside the quantum computation community~\cite{shin2014quantum,Smolin_2014,Boixo_2014,wang2013comment} can be seen as an example of that.
-Similarly, the recent claim of quantum advantage \cite{Arute2019} was followed by a growing interest in its potential simulation by a classical device~\cite{huang2020classical,pednault2019leveraging}.
+A few years back the series of claims of the advantage of quantum annealers followed by rebuttals and an intense debate inside the quantum computation community~\cite{shin2014quantum,Smolin_2014,Boixo_2014,wang2013comment} can be seen as an example of that.
+Similarly, recent claims of quantum advantage \cite{Arute2019,wu2021strong,Zhong2020,zhu2021quantum} were followed by a growing interest in its potential simulation by a classical device~\cite{huang2020classical,pednault2019leveraging,2109.11525}.

 Ideally, one would like to demonstrate the advantage of quantum computers solving a well-established hard computational problem, such as factoring large numbers or simulating large-sized molecules.
-Such demonstration will most likely need a fault-tolerant quantum computer, which will not be available in the near-future.
-Thus, a lot of attention has been focused in the last years to quantum advantage proposals based on sampling from the outcomes of random quantum circuits, a task considered achievable.
-This effort culminated in the recent landmark experiment of~\cite{Arute2019}.
+Such demonstration will most likely need a fault-tolerant quantum computer, which will not be available in the near future.
+Thus, a lot of attention has been focused in the last years on quantum advantage proposals based on sampling from the outcomes of random quantum circuits, a task considered achievable.
+This effort culminated in landmark experiment of~\cite{Arute2019}. and its more recent followups \cite{wu2021strong,Zhong2020,zhu2021quantum}.